-The government announced that it was providing additional funding of £150 million per annum for academic years 2013 to 2014 and 2014 to 2015 to improve provision of physical education (PE) and sport in primary schools.
+The government provide additional funding to improve provision of physical education (PE) and sport in primary schools.
 This funding - provided jointly by the Departments for Education, Health and Culture, Media and Sport - will be allocated to primary schools.
 The money must be used to improve the provision of P.E and school sport.

 P.E and school sport play a very important part in the life of St. Mary’s School.
 We believe that P.E and school sport contribute to the holistic development of our children and through participation, our children build and learn more about key values such as respect, unity, co-operation and kindness for themselves and others.

 We are therefore delighted that once again in 2017/18 that we will be able to use the approximate £9000 sport premium funding to support the development of P.E.
 We have been able to provide all classes from Reception to Year 6 with a weekly coached P.E session, which has been led by a specialist P.E teacher from All for Sport; this has also enabled staff to further develop their skills in teaching PE.

 Pupil evaluations of the coached P.E sessions:

 "I really like the teamwork that we had to use to play the variety of games"

 "We learned so many new games - tag rugby and basketball were my favourites"

 "The coaches were really good and patient; they explained all the rules so we could all play and learn well"